 Searcy is blessed to have many cultural opportunities for our citizens.
-Our local Universities host world renowed entertainers that locals, as well
+Our local Universities host world renowned entertainers that locals, as well

 The Think ART Project has turned a downtown alleyway into a creative destination.
-You can walk the alley anytime, however one Saturday night a month the Art Alley comes to life with local artist, musicians, and food vendors.
-Make plans to come out to watch artists paint live, eat, listen and hang out with friends and family.
+You can walk the alley anytime, however one Saturday night a month the Art Alley comes to life with local artists, musicians, and food vendors.
+Make plans to come out to watch artists paint live, eat, listen, and hang out with friends and family.
 To register to paint click here.

 Our historic downtown has had many improvements over the years. but recently most have had an art emphasis.
 The "Think ART Project" is an initiative to improve quality of life, increase tourism and encourage relocation to our community through the power of ART.
 The Searcy Arts Council and Think Art Project collaborated in the production of our city murals and our fabulous Art Alley.
 We invite you to take a stroll, take a selfie, or secure your wall space in Art Alley and release your inner artist.

 For dinner and live theater, or for acting classes, don’t miss Center on the Square, one of “The Arts on Arch” in Searcy.
 This community theater uses fantastic local talent to put on six shows a year, including a summer musical.
 The KidStage program meets one day a week then puts on a show each fall and spring semester, then meets daily in June to produce their big musical.

 219 West Arch, Searcy

 HARDING SUMMER DINNER THEATER